 - Represents clients before the U.S. Department of Labor, with respect to audits and applications for advisory opinions, and also before the Pension Benefit Guaranty Corporation, regarding defined benefit plan termination issues

 Ms. Disler lectures regularly around the country on varied employee benefit issues and developments and has authored articles on various topics of ERISA and employee benefits law.
-She is a Contributing Editor of the Benefits Litigation Update and also contributes to the Executive Women's Networking Blog.
+She is a Contributing Editor of the Benefits Litigation Update.

-Ms. Disler was named in Chambers USA (2007 to 2014) among the "Leaders in Their Field" for Employee Benefits and Executive Compensation.
-Chambers ranked her in Band 1 (2011 to 2014) and quotes clients as saying that she is a "very talented" employee benefit and executive compensation attorney and her "quality of knowledge and technical expertise really stands out."
+Ms. Disler was named in Chambers USA (2007 to 2016) among the "Leaders in Their Field" for Employee Benefits and Executive Compensation.
+Chambers ranked her in Band 1 (2011 to 2016) and quotes clients as saying that she is a "very talented" employee benefit and executive compensation attorney and her "quality of knowledge and technical expertise really stands out."
 Ms. Disler has received an "AV Preeminent" Peer Review Rating by Martindale-Hubbell, signifying the highest level of professional excellence.
-She was selected by her peers for inclusion in The Best Lawyers in America© (2013 to 2015) in the field of Employee Benefits (ERISA) Law, named to the New Jersey Super Lawyers list (2005, 2006, 2008, 2009, 2011 to 2014) in the area of Employee Benefits, and recommended by The Legal 500 United States (2013, 2014).
+She was selected by her peers for inclusion in The Best Lawyers in America© (2013 to 2017) in the field of Employee Benefits (ERISA) Law, named to the New Jersey Super Lawyers list (2005, 2006, 2008, 2009, 2011 to 2014) in the area of Employee Benefits, and recommended by The Legal 500 United States (2013 to 2016).
+Ms. Disler was also nominated and selected as a 2015 Leading Woman Entrepreneur and Business Owner of New Jersey.

 - New York University School of Law (LL.M., 1980)